 The company proposes a change in ASL from 40 to 38 years.
 The industry average is 43.6 years.
 The change would move the ASL farther from the average.
-Staff's analysis shows that the current 40 year life is reasonable.
-Accordingly, staff believes the ASL should remain 40 years.
+Because the current 40 year life is reasonable we will not approve the change, and the ASL shall remain 40 years.